amigatomte/dm-remap/docs/user/QUICK_START.md

 A: Data on the main device remains accessible, but new remappings can't occur.

 **Q: Can I resize devices after creation?**
-A: Not currently supported in v4.0.
+A: Not currently supported.
 Plan your sizes carefully.

 **Q: Does dm-remap work with SSDs?**
 A: Yes!
 Works with HDDs, SSDs, NVMe, and any block device.